 The exhibit in the Archives and Special Collections reading room features some of this large collection of materials.
 The exhibits showcase a variety of cameras including: miniature; novelty; movie; flash; Polaroid; twin lens; and varied format.
 The exhibit also features other camera and developing equipment.
 The following images showcase a few of the artifacts on display

-The Ryerson University and Archives has created an exhibit, running June 1 – October 31, looking back at the history of the school.
+The Toronto Metropolitan University and Archives has created an exhibit, running June 1 – October 31, looking back at the history of the school.
 For each month the exhibit is open we will feature in our blog one of the 5 themes of the exhibit: 5 pivotal moments in Ryerson’s history, Student Groups and Clubs, Student Government, Student Housing, and Athletics and Intramurals.

 For August’s post – we will delve into the history of student government on campus.

 The Ryerson student union has held many names since the inception of the Ryerson Polytechnical Institute.
 In 1948, the first iteration of the student assocaition was called the Students’ Administrative Council (SAC).
 In 1970, it changed its name to the Students’ Union of Ryerson Polytechnical Institute (SURPI), and between 1989 and 1996 it was know as Ryerson Students’ Union (RSU).
 In the mid-1990s, the union was renamed the Ryerson Students’ Administrative Council (RYESAC), and in 2006 it became the Ryerson Students’ Union (RSU) as we know it today.

 Initially, the student council’s budget was set by the Institute’s administration and the treasurer position was filled by an instructor.
 At the time, the student union’s main goal was to organize social and extracurricular activities for the student body.
 They organized Homecoming Weekend, Open House, the annual student comedy show called RIOT and The Ryerson Opera Workshop (ROW).